 Incorporate some cutting-edge live chat tools into your website or mobile app and follow these unique tactics:

 - Personalize your online interactions.
 Users prefer talking to a real person as chatbots can be annoying.
-Add a human touch to your workflow as this is one of the sales improvement secrets.
-Live chat agents are the face of your brand, so make sure it looks flawless.
+Even if you use chatbots, add a human touch to your workflow as this is one of the sales improvement secrets.
+On the other hand, live chat agents are the face of your brand, so make sure it looks flawless.
 Train your staff hard and explain effective communication skills.

 - Be proactive.
 Don’t wait for your prospect to click a button: start chatting before your visitors decide they want to talk.
 Lead the way every time they’re about to abandon their cart or leave a website.
 For that, you can set up a custom proactive chat invitation on any page to encourage customers to start a conversation with your support team.